RylanYancey/CPSC-1100-HW/Memory & Objects.md

   The `New` Keyword indicates you are creating a new instance of a class.
 In the line `User Joe = new User(...);`, You first tell the compiler what type you are creating with `User` and give this instance a name with `Joe`. `New User` is indicates you are not *assigning* Joe to an existing instance of User, but creating a new one.
-Do not get wrapped up in the fast you say `User` twice, the second User just acts as a place to put your Instance Variables, or like `int` he diagram above, "Joe McSlow", "Freshman", etc. ( <= these are Instance Variables, or variables belonging to an instance of a class)
+Do not get wrapped up in the fact that you say `User` twice, the second User just acts as a place to put your Instance Variables, or like `int` he diagram above, "Joe McSlow", "Freshman", etc. ( <= these are Instance Variables, or variables belonging to an instance of a class)

 ### What about memory?